PaNOSC-ViNYL/ViNYL-project/Docs/Reports/TDR/API/McStas_integration.md

 calculator = CalculatorName(parameters=parameters, inpath="/path/to/input/data", outpath="/path/to/output/data")
 parameters = CalculatorParameters(param1=value1*unit1, param2=value2*unit2, ...)
 ```
-The parameter class should not contain simulation code, but only parameters with consistensy checks.
+The parameter class should not contain simulation code, but only parameters with consistency checks.

 ## Instrument object from parameter class